 \section{Outlook}

-In view of the brane bouquet \cite{FSS13}, theorem \ref{thetheorem} is suggestive of phenomena still to be uncovered.
+In view of the brane bouquet \cite{FSS13}, Theorem \ref{thetheorem} is suggestive of phenomena still to be uncovered.
 Further corners of M-theory, currently less well understood, might be found by following the process of maximal invariant central extensions in other directions.
-Because, notice that theorem \ref{thetheorem} only states that the central extensions that it does show are maximal invariant central extensions, but it does not claim that there are not further maximal central extensions in other directions.
+Indeed, note that Theorem \ref{thetheorem} only exhibits some maximal invariant central extensions.
+It does not claim that there are no further maximal central extensions.